amashuroff/understanding-weird-parts-js/js-browser.md

 - Objects - used to group related data and code
 - Functions - used to refer to code

+### Symbols

+- Unique values, totally unique keys, no values
+- One main thing people do with symbols, use as an identifier for object properties
+- they are not private, not hidden, they are just not obvious
+- New as of ES6, an additional primitive value type has been added, called "Symbol".
+Symbols are special "unique" (not strictly guaranteed!) values that can be used as properties on objects with little fear of any collision.
+They're primarily designed for special built-in behaviors of ES6 constructs, but you can also define your own symbols.

 ### Parameters and Arguments

 - Parameters are variables listed as a part of the function definition. f (a, b) {}